 Rewarding the best employees in your team creates a system where your employees get a clear message of what you value.
 Watching one of your peers get rewarded for their work inspires others to work harder.
 But no one wants to work hard for a certificate that will be eating dust in 2 weeks.
 However, if you reward your best employees with a bungee-jumping experience, they will literally jump through all the hoops and work harder.
 And so it goes for freelancers as well.
 Rewarding them will ensure others work harder and will improve the quality of work.
 See, good business sense!

-In Conclusion Freelancers and independent contractors area as much a part of your team as full-time employees.
+Freelancers and independent contractors are as much a part of your team as full-time employees.
 And just like you reward your employees, it is important you start rewarding freelancers.